TazWake/Public/docker/Analysis_ELK/README.md

 - filebeat.yml

 ### Preparation
 Ensure that docker is installed on the system.
-For Ubuntu Linux run:
+For Ubuntu Linux, you could run:

-`apt update && apt install docker -y`
+`apt update && apt install docker-ce -y`

+Alternatively, you can install docker desktop, docker or any other package that gives you the docker runtime and docker compose commands.

 ### Installation